Nikos-Eliassi/shiny-dollop/README.md

 The registration page (localhost:8000/register) was successfully implemented and tested.
 However, I encountered issues with the login functionality and was unable to log in as expected.
 Despite this, I followed all other steps, including functionality and vulnerability tests for the login page and the entire system (index, login, register).
 Reports were generated using Checkmarx ZAP, converted to MD format, and added to the repository.

 Next, I will focus on debugging the login feature and improving it in the upcoming test cycle.
 The assignment has been submitted with the required updates and documentation.
+I have asked of my classmade.

 I apdate my logbook better SOON.